Umer-Iftikhar/E-commerce/docs/Authentication.md

 ---

 ## Image Upload Pipeline
-The image upload is separated from registration.
+Image upload is intentionally separated from registration because a profile image must be validated and stored before a user account exists.
+An `UploadToken` links the temporary upload to the later registration request.

 1. Choose Image
 2.  `UploadImage()`